amoghjalan/amoghjalan/README.md

 #### About Me ?

-- 🏫 I'm a Junior pursuing a Bachelor’s degree in Software Engineering from the Delhi Technological University, Delhi, India.
+- 🏫 I'm in ny senior year pursuing a Bachelor’s degree in Software Engineering from the Delhi Technological University, Delhi, India.
 - ⚡️ My expertise primarily revolves around JavaScript, React, MERN, Web Development, NextJS and Machine Learning.
 - ♥️ I love to contribute to open-source products.